Mlhr2212/Portfolio/README.md

 - **Interactive Navigation**: Smooth scrolling with active link highlighting
 - **Hero Section**: Side-by-side layout with professional profile placeholder
 - **Enhanced Visual Elements**: Gradient backgrounds, hover effects, and modern card designs
+- **Experience Cards**: Each experience is displayed as a modern card with shadow, border-radius, and hover effect, using the XYZ accomplishment format

 ### Technical Implementation
 - **Tree Data Structure**: Website sections are organized using a tree structure for efficient rendering